Pop Gourmet CEO on sriracha, Starbucks and life after prison

 David Israel's four-year old company, Pop Gourmet, has a deal to sell snacks at Starbucks and a sought-after licensing agreement with uber-hip sriracha seller Huy Fong Foods, but it is his prison time that makes the brand stand-out in a crowded field.

-Starbucks Corp, which helped popularize Kind bars and other snack brands, recently began selling Pop Gourmet in 3,400 U.S. stores.
-The company, which sells sweet, savory and low-cal snacks, soon expects to expand its line-up of Huy Fong sriracha-flavored popcorn, potato chips and croutons with hummus and mayonnaise.
+Starbucks Corp (SBUX.O), which helped popularize Kind bars and other snack brands, recently began selling Pop Gourmet in 3,400 U.S. stores.
+The company, which sells sweet, savoury and low-cal snacks, soon expects to expand its line-up of Huy Fong sriracha-flavoured popcorn, potato chips and croutons with hummus and mayonnaise.
 It also sells Huy Fong dry seasoning in grocery stores as well as sriracha ketchup.

 Pop Gourmet's 2015 sales are forecast to roughly triple from around $5 million last year, said Israel, who has attracted $11 million from investors.